 Christine believes that Massachusetts has many gifted children who are not getting the services and enrichment that they need.
 She is excited to be part of the community that is advocating for these children and promoting the services and opportunities that will challenge and inspire these high potential children.

-Her expertise includes: educational consultant, experience evaluating and conducting research, preschool expertise, evaluating and writing curricula for preschool age group.
+Her expertise includes educational consulting, experience evaluating and conducting research, preschool expertise, evaluating, and writing curricula for the preschool age group.

 Clerk, Events Coordinator